-Have you ever heard of Craig Brailsford?
+Have you ever heard of Dave Brailsford?

 You probably won’t have, but he’s the man who’s responsible for guiding the British Cycling team towards their most successful run in cycling history.

 His strategy was to make small 1% improvements on every aspect of the team, from how they washed their hands to what pillows they slept with.

 Now that might sound a little extreme, but bear with me…

 He referred to his strategy as “the aggregation of marginal gains”.

 Basically, the build-up of lots of small improvements into one, massive overall improvement.